scverse/scvi-tools/README.rst

 Tutorials, API reference, and installation guides are available in the documentation_.
 Please use the issues here to submit bug reports.
-For discussion of usage, please checkout out our `forum`_.
+For discussion of usage, checkout out our `forum`_.
-If you'd like to contribute, please check out our `development guide`_.
+If you'd like to contribute, check out our `development guide`_.
 If you find a model useful for your research, please consider citing the corresponding publication (linked above).

 Package transition